grpchatdstryr/nathanpatrick/docs/resources.md

 ---
-id: getting-started
+id: resources
-title: Getting Started
+title: Resources
-description: Getting started with fill in the blank...
+description: Resources
-slug: /getting-started
+slug: /resources
 sidebar_position: 1
 ---

-# Getting Started
+# Resources

-### Welcome to the Docs Folder 📂
+### Welcome to the Resources Folder

 Welcome!
 This folder is your go-to resource for everything related to this project.
 Inside, you’ll find guides, instructions, reference materials, and helpful notes designed to make your experience smoother and more productive.